‘Every science lesson is a language lesson’. How can we integrate literacy development with science teaching?

 The ‘Introduction’ provides further guidance on teaching strategies and teaching points for individual aspects of literacy.

 Dr Tracey Baxter is as an Independent Science Consultant.
-She works with the National Network of Science Learning Partnerships, supporting their offer to schools.
+She supports schools and trusts, with a focus on leadership, teaching and learning, curriculum development and assessment in science.
 Tracey works with multiple exam boards, and has authored a number of secondary science titles.
+She is also part of the author team for the award-winning Collins KS3 Science Now resources.